-I used this technique seven times, and it worked every time.
+I used this technique several times, and it worked every time.
 Most of the girls I continued to see for a little while.

 Obviously it works to kidnap a woman, caveman-style.
 Maybe John Norman is right with all that Slave Girls of Gor stuff.